harrietc52/battle_ships_september/README.md

 #BattleShips

-The game is ready to play when theres are two players initialized with a board each and each board has 5 ships placed.

-By default it is player1's go first and after each shot it will switch the turns until there is a winner.
+Battleships for the web.
+Technologies used: Ruby, Sinatra

-A game_setup.rb file has been added which sets up the game to a ready state placeing each ship from colums A through to E vertically.
+game_setup.rb file sets up the game to a ready state to play by placing each ship.

-Harriet Craven
+By Harriet Craven 15/09/15